Dancing Between Success and Failure: Edit-level Simplification Evaluation using SALSA: Framework

 \subsection{Edit Selection}

-We formulate \textit{edit selection} as a sequence tagging problem similar to phrase alignment \cite{yao-etal-2013-semi,lan-etal-2021-neural}, but different in that (1) spans are labeled by the primitive edit operation being performed: either single-operation \ei{insertion}, \ed{deletion}, \es{substitution}, word-/clause-\er{reorder}; or multi-operation sentence \esp{split} and \est{structure} changes, (2) a single span may belong to multiple edit operations to account for overlapping edits.
+Annotation begins with \textit{edit selection}, where annotators identify the edits performed by the simplification and select the corresponding spans for each edit.
+We define six types of edit operations: single-operation \ei{insertion}, \ed{deletion}, \es{substitution}, word-/clause-\er{reorder}, and multi-operation sentence \esp{split} and \est{structure} changes.
 An insertion or deletion edit exclusively modifies content, while a substitution either modifies or paraphrases content.
-A reorder, split or structure edit exclusively performs a content-agnostic syntax transformation.
-As split and structure edits are multi-operation (i.e., require a combination of primitive operations to perform), they are defined by a set of underlying single-operation \textit{constituent} edits.
-For example, this change from passive to active voice via a structure change written by zero-shot GPT-3.5 involves an insertion, substitution, reorder and four deletion edits:
+Reorder, split, or structure edits perform a context-free syntax transformation.
+As split and structure edits are multi-operation (i.e., require a combination of single operations), they are defined by a set of underlying single-operation \textit{constituent} edits.
+For example, this structure change from passive to active voice made by zero-shot GPT-3.5 involves multiple constituent edits:

 \examplenamed{On 14 November, \ed{an} \es{interview} \ed{with} journalist \er{Piers Morgan} \ed{was published}, \ed{where} Ronaldo said ...}{On 14 November, \er{Piers Morgan} \es{interviewed} Ronaldo, \ei{who} expressed ...}{Zero-shot GPT-3.5}